Breastfeed Your Baby

 - Understanding your health insurance and how to use it [PDF - 698 KB]

-Learn more about health insurance options for pregnant women.
+- Health insurance options for pregnant women

-Learn more about WIC.
+Learn about WIC.

 WIC (Women, Infants, and Children) is a government program that can help you get healthy food for yourself and your baby.
 WIC offers breastfeeding support, too.
 Ask your doctor or midwife how to sign up for this no-cost program.

 Make a Plan